lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 -  Description: Begins with id-ata
 -  References: RFC or other document

-## Attestation Evidence OID Registry
+## Remote Attestation Formats OID Registry

-IANA is asked to create a registry that helps developers to find OID/Evidence mappings.
+IANA is asked to create a registry with the name "Remote Attestation Formats OID Registry" that helps developers to find OID that could appear within an `EvidenceStatement`, and a link to where that evidence format is defined.

 Registration requests are evaluated using the criteria described in the registration template below after a three-week review period on